-When building the marketplace, we focused on 3 principles: security, quality, and openness.
-It’s crucial that our users know that they can safely use any plugin they would find on Strapi Market, that’s why our team always does a security check before displaying anything.
+When building the marketplace, we focused on three principles: security, quality, and openness.
+Our users must know that they can safely use any plugin they would find on Strapi Market; that’s why our team always does a security check before displaying anything.

 We review the code and the design of the plugins to make sure Strapi users have the best and most consistent experience, and we add a validation check to the ones following all of our guidelines.

 Finally, we want to make sure anyone can submit and suggest new plugin ideas.
 So now we have it: a place for the Strapi ecosystem to share and find new integrations.

 Introducing the in-app marketplace.
 Everything you love about the market directly in Strapi.
 Now you can find all the plugins you need right in the app.

 The in-app marketplace is available in the new version Strapi 4.1.4.
 Please read the release blog post to learn more about it!

 We are pleased to announce the release of the migration guides from v3 to v4.
 As you may know, we only supported SQL databases for now on v4.
 For MongoDB users on v3, we will also have a dedicated guide for you to switch from a v3 MongoDB to a v4 SQL project coming very soon.
 Then, you can follow the v3 SQL to v4 SQL migration guide like the others.